 OMA SCWS offers a Rich Graphical User Interface to the Mobile Operator’s existing Services (TV-voting, horoscope…) or SIM applications (Phonebook synchronization, M-banking, Instant Messaging, m-NFC services user interface…)

-Example 1: wallet display for mobile NFC services.
+Example 1: wallet display for mobile NFC services. m-NFC services based on a Contactless Mobile Payment application residing in the Smart Card needs to have a friendly interface with the user (activation/deactivation or configuration of the contactless application).
+This User Interface can be implemented thanks to the OMA SCWS.
+All the elements composing the m-NFC services are thus deployed inside the Smart Card.
+It will ensure the portability of the service and the interoperability whatever the type of the handset.

 Example 2: TV-voting services: The ability to display local content on the card allows the OMA SCWS User Interface to provide TV-voting interactive services by displaying pictures or clips concerning each candidate and weekly updates after nominations.